homebound-team/graphql-typescript-factories/README.markdown

 3. Run `npm run build`, to create a build with your changes

-4. Run `npm run graphql-codegen`, and verify the out
+4. Run `npm run graphql-codegen`, and verify the output

 ## Todo